-Under the federal Food, Drug, and Cosmetic Act and other similar laws, we are prohibited from labeling or promoting our ClearPoint system, or training physicians, for such off-label uses.
+Under the federal Food, Drug, and Cosmetic Act and other similar laws, we are prohibited from labeling or promoting our products, or training physicians, for such off-label uses.
 The FDA defines labeling to include not only the physical label attached to the product, but also items accompanying the product.
 This definition also includes items as diverse as materials that appear on a company's website.
 As a result, we are not permitted to promote off-label uses of our products, whether on our website, in product brochures or in customer communications.
 However, although manufacturers are not permitted to promote for off-label uses, in their practice of medicine, physicians may lawfully choose to use medical devices for off-label uses.
-Therefore, a physician could use our ClearPoint system for uses not covered by the cleared labeling.
+Therefore, a physician could use our products for uses not covered by the cleared labeling.

 The FDA and other regulatory agencies actively enforce regulations prohibiting promotion of off-label uses and the promotion of products for which marketing clearance or approval has not been obtained.
 If the FDA determines that our promotional materials or training constitutes promotion of an off-label use, it could request that we modify our training or promotional materials or subject us to regulatory or enforcement actions, including the issuance of an untitled letter, warning letter, injunction, seizure, civil fine and criminal penalties.
+We could be enjoined from selling some or all of our products for any unapproved uses.
 It is also possible that other federal, state or foreign enforcement authorities might take action if they consider our promotional or training materials to constitute promotion of an unapproved use, which could result in significant fines or penalties under other statutory authorities, such as laws prohibiting false claims for reimbursement.
 In that event, our reputation could be damaged and market adoption of our products would be impaired.
 In addition, the off-label use of our products may increase the risk of injury to patients, and, in turn, the risk of product liability claims.
 Product liability claims are expensive to defend and could divert our management's attention and result in substantial damage awards against us.